deathworlders/online/content/books/deathworlders/chapter-48-laid-bare.md

 Dog chuckled and took his boots down off the console.
 He’d been enjoying having Flight Ops to himself, with nothing to do but watch the stars crawl past and listen to music that actually had some substance and quality to it.
 “Not quite, brother.
 Close, though.”

 Sam Jordan, MOSITMF’s pilot, chuckled and handed Dog his lunch.
-Dog obliged him by turning the music down a notch.
 “Who is it?”

-“...Gonna have to get up a lot earlier’n that to fool me, Sam.
+Dog obliged him by turning the music down a notch, but shook his head with a grin. “...Gonna have to get up a lot earlier’n that to fool me, Sam.
 You know damn well who it is.”

 Sam shook his head and his expression of innocent curiosity became a grin.
 “See, this is why we should stop inviting you to poker night.”
 He handed over a tablet as well.
 “Today’s cargo inspection.
 Care to sign?”